noimage

 Nalini Malani

-Malani’s work is influenced by her experiences as a refugee of the Partition of India.
-She places inherited iconographies and cherished cultural stereotypes under pressure.
-Her point of view is unwaveringly urban and internationalist, and unsparing in its condemnation of a cynical nationalism that exploits the beliefs of the masses.
-Hers is an art of excess, going beyond the boundaries of legitimized narrative, excessive the conventional and initiating dialogue.
+Malani belongs to a league of thinkers who marked a departure from Western modernist ideals that prioritised style and universality in art and moved towards subjects that could reflect the socio-political realities of post-Independence India.
+Her commitment to social activism comes through in her art, making much of her work consciously political.
+Influenced by her experiences as a refugee of the Partition of India, Malani places inherited iconographies and cultural stereotypes under pressure.
+Her point of view is unwaveringly urban and international, and unsparing in its condemnation of a cynical nationalism which exploits the beliefs of the masses.

 Photo Album